 Unfortunately, health care costs have gone up dramatically since 2006 and the \$3,000 per year permitted under the provision is no longer adequate to cover even half a year's worth of health insurance premiums.
-The Public Safety Retirees Healthcare Protection Act would increase the amount of tax-free money retired public safety officers are allowed to take from their pension funds annually to up to \$6,000 to pay for qualified health insurance premiums.
+The amount a retired public safety officer is allowed to take from their pension funds annually must be increased to keep up with the rising costs of health and long-term care insurance.